coleifer/peewee/docs/peewee/cookbook.rst

     ... ).scalar(as_tuple=True)
     (30000, 50000)

 SQL Functions, Subqueries and "Raw expressions"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Suppose you need to want to get a list of all users whose username begins with "a".
-There are a couple ways to do this, but one method might be to use some SQL functions like ``LOWER`` and ``SUBSTR``.
-To use arbitrary SQL functions, use the special :py:func:`fn` function to construct queries:
+Suppose you need to want to get a list of all users whose username begins with *a*.
+There are a couple ways to do this, but one method might be to use some SQL functions like *LOWER* and *SUBSTR*.
+To use arbitrary SQL functions, use the special :py:func:`fn` object to construct queries:

 .. code-block:: python

-    # select the users' id, username and the first letter of their username, lower-cased
+    # Select the user's id, username and the first letter of their username, lower-cased
     query = User.select(User, fn.Lower(fn.Substr(User.username, 1, 1)).alias('first_letter'))

-    # alternatively we could select only users whose username begins with 'a'
+    # Alternatively we could select only users whose username begins with 'a'
     a_users = User.select().where(fn.Lower(fn.Substr(User.username, 1, 1)) == 'a')

     >>> for user in a_users:
     ...    print user.username

 There are times when you may want to simply pass in some arbitrary sql.
 You can do this using the special :py:class:`SQL` class.
-One use-case is when referencing an
+One use-case is when referencing an alias:
-alias:

 .. code-block:: python

-    # we'll query the user table and annotate it with a count of tweets for
+    # We'll query the user table and annotate it with a count of tweets for
     # the given user
     query = User.select(User, fn.Count(Tweet.id).alias('ct')).join(Tweet).group_by(User)

-    # now we will order by the count, which was aliased to "ct"
+    # Now we will order by the count, which was aliased to "ct"
     query = query.order_by(SQL('ct'))

 To execute custom SQL, please refer to :ref:`using_sql`.

 Retrieving raw tuples / dictionaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes you do not need the overhead of creating model instances and simply want to iterate over the row tuples.
 To do this, call :py:meth:`SelectQuery.tuples` or :py:meth:`RawQuery.tuples`:

 .. code-block:: python